 Does your work area include a laydown yard?
 You probably have one but just don’t call it by that name.
 It’s simply an outdoor space within a warehouse site where you store material and equipment.
 As you can imagine, such areas can be hazardous, hence the importance of organization.

 Slip and trip hazards are commonplace if you fail to organize the area.
 Staffers tend to have a habit of throwing items around which creates fall and trip hazards.
 The area may also have struck-by hazards due to navigating equipment and machinery through tight spaces.
 Finally, laydown yards may have biological hazards in the form of pests, including insects, snakes, raccoons, etc. Address any infestations—such as a hornet’s nest or an opossum brood—in a timely way.

 Organization Is Key

-First, consider the location of the laydown yard.
+First, consider the location.
 Be sure you have ample space between the yard and the staging area for the trailer when rigging equipment.
 The yard and staging areas for machine transportation should be completely separate.

 - Keep bulky materials separate from items you need to move frequently